What do we mean by “hazardous chemicals”?

 Hazardous chemicals in products may enable such functions and properties as colour, dirt resistance etc., therefore they are sometimes needed for a product to work well.
 Some hazardous chemicals are allowed because their risk can be managed by wearing gloves or not ingesting large amounts of substances which are not supposed to be eaten.

-Because of the stricter EU regulation of hazardous chemicals use in the products, manufacturers are shifting their production to the non-EU countries.
+Because of the stricter EU regulation of hazardous chemicals use in the products, manufacturers are shifting their production to non-EU countries.
 Even though similar regulations exist for imported goods, the controlling ability of our institutions is limited.
 This is why prohibited hazardous substances (e.g. lead in toys) or regulated substances in higher concentrations (e.g. formaldehyde in hair dyes) which can be identified only through laboratory analysis, may exist in imported products.
 For this reason it is useful to be aware what are the imported goods which most often prove to contain prohibited hazardous substances during routine inspections.
 By knowing this information you can avoid the use of these substances as much as possible in order to protect yourself and your children from chemical risks.

 Chemicals of concern